13 Jan 2021

 Five skills a translation project manager needs

-Yolanda Suarez, Client Success Manager and Project Manager at Ultimate Languages, explains the skills you need to succeed as a project manager in the language services industry.
+Yolanda Suarez, Head of Customer Success at at Ultimate Languages, explains the skills you need to succeed as a project manager in the language services industry.

-In their latest publication on the market size of the global language services industry, Statista notes that 'over the last ten years the market has doubled in size, reaching 49.6 billion U.S. dollars in 2019' and it is expected to continue growing despite the current COVID-19 pandemic.
-This growth has brought about some new profiles and nowadays the role of translation and localisation project manager is one of the most in-demand jobs in the industry.
+This growth has brought about some new profiles and the ever-evolving role of translation and localisation project manager is one of the most in-demand jobs in the industry.

 As Stefania Orlotti has described in her article on the role of a project manager at a Language Service Provider, What is project management?, a translation or localisation project manager handles the entire cycle of multilingual translation and localisation projects, from receiving a translation enquiry to final delivery.
 However, that entire project cycle demands a certain set of skills.
 Here are five essential skills that every translation project manager needs: